dan-fedramp/docs/markdown/FRMR.SCN.significant-change-notifications.md

 #### FRA-SCN-03

-Once a change has been identified as a _significant change_ in general, FedRAMP recommends next determining if a change is of the type _routine recurring.
+Once a change has been identified as a _significant change_ in general, FedRAMP recommends next determining if a change is of the type _routine recurring_.
 If it is not, work down from the highest impact to lowest to identify the type of change.

 1. Is it a _significant change_?
 2. If it is, is it a _routine recurring_ change?